rwxrob/cmdtab/README.md

 * Commands can be used standalone or as subcommands of a monolith (think BusyBox).

+# Terminology

+A ***command module*** is an importable Go module hosted in a Git repository containing both an `init` function and a *standalone* command package with a `main` function allowing it to be used by itself or composed into another command as a subcommand.

+When referring to ***standalone*** in this context we mean a *command module* that has been compiled into a single command from its command package with a `main` function.

 ## Ongoing Project

 Although Complete Commander is fully functional now it should still be